bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 So I think the stealth addresses are sort of just old and outdated, and I think you can just sort of leave those aside.
 But for BIP47 specifically, yes, there is not the scanning requirements.
 So what you said is correct for BIP47, but to add a little bit to the downsides.
-So it is also in, you know, when you create this notification transaction, you're also spending one of your outputs to create that notification.
+When you create this notification transaction, you're also spending one of your outputs to create that notification.
 And then those outputs that you're using can then not be used for regular payments if you want to stay anonymous.
 So it's sort of like you have to sort of, the money that you use to create the notifications need to be kept completely separate from the money that you use to pay people.
 And that is in general very difficult for wallets to implement.